PresComm/Coerchck/README.md

 #### Usage:

-When run under the context of a user with admin privileges on the target machines, Coerchck will iterate through a user-supplied subnet and pull a list of local administrators for each Windows machine contacted.
+When run under the context of a user with admin privileges on the target machines, Coerchck will iterate through a user-supplied target or target list and pull a list of local administrators for each Windows machine contacted.

-Coerchck can be run with parameters supplied at the command line; any parameters that aren't supplied on the command line will be asked for interactively upon running the script.

 Accepted parameters:

--subnets
+-targets

-Specificies the target subnet to be scanned.
+Specifies the target(s) to be scanned.

+Examples: 192.168.1.1, 192.168.1.25-50, 192.168.1.0/24

+-intarget

+Allows user to specify an input file of targets, one entry per line (see -targets example for acceptable input types.)

-Example: 192.168.1.0/24
+Example: .\input.txt

 -output

-Specifies the output format (if left blank, no file will be output; results will be written to the terminal).
+Specifies the output format (if left blank, no file will be output; results will be written to the terminal.)

 Currently supported output options: TXT, CSV, HTML

 -filepath

-Specificies the path for the output file (cannot be used without -output; if left blank, no file will be written [I will address this in an upcoming update]).
+Specifies the path for the output file (cannot be used without -output; if left blank, no file will be written [I will address this in an upcoming update]).

 Example: C:\Users\Username\Desktop\Output.txt

+-help

+Displays help information.

+Accepted values: true

 #### Notes:

-- Now supports subnets of any size!
+- Now supports single IPs, IP ranges, and subnets of any size!
-- Now supports command-line parameters (see "Usage" for more information)!
+- Now supports parameters only via the command-line; no more interactive prompts.
-- Now supports file output in TXT, CSV, and HTML formats (this feature is VERY rough.
-I will address formatting in an upcoming update.)
-- Speed of script depends on a number of factors, subnet size being the most obvious, including number of active Windows workstations within the scan scope.
+- Now has a -help parameter!
+- Functions have been re-added.
+- Now attempts to connect to potential targets on TCP port 445 before polling for administrator list.
+Speed is significantly increased as a result (I realize this may lead to false negatives and blank input for non-Windows SMB/Samba shares or other services running on this well-known port.
+I will continue to polish this feature in future updates.)
+- Now supports input text files containing a list of targets.
+This means the user can supply a mixture of single IPs, IP ranges, and subnets of any size for a single scan!

 #### Plans:

 - Allow for verbose output of scanning process.
 - Allow for non-CIDR subnet masks (such as 255.255.255.0).
-- Display hostname/FQDN instead of just the IP.
 - Possible support for non-domain or out-of-permission targets.
 - Possible support for user-supplied credentials at the command-line.
-- Possible support for non-contiguous, separate subnets to be queued up at beginning of scan (e.g., 192.168.1.0-256, 10.10.1.0-256, etc.)
-- Possible use of pings and/or OS detection to drop targets from the scan scope and speed up total scan time.
 - Possible support for automatically pulling the local IP and subnet mask of the machine running the script to use as the input.

 ### Credit: